-FROM: , Director, Fair Housing and Equal Opportunity

-Sponsor Name:

-Project Location:

-Project No.:

-Section 811 Only: Proj.
-Type/# of Sites: # of Units per Site:

-The Office of Fair Housing and Equal Opportunity (FHEO) has reviewed the subject application in accordance with the Rating Factors as outlined in the SuperNOFA, this Notice, other applicable notices, and in accordance with applicable civil rights requirements.
-FHEO's recommended ratings and comments on the acceptability of the application are as follows:

-1. Based on the application submission, even without the benefit of a site visit, the proposed site meets site and neighborhood standards.

-Section 202 Only: If No, without proper justification, the application must be rejected.
+MEMOF RANDUM FOR: Supervi sory Project Manager FROM: , Director, Fair Housing and Equal Opportunity SUBJE ECT: Technical Proc essing Review and Findings Memorandum Proje Secti Type/# of Sites: Units per Site: revie Facto notio requi ewed the subject appors as outlined in tes, and in accordan rements.
+FHEO's re ng and Equal Opportunity (FHEO) has lication in accordance with the Rating he SuperNOFA, this Notice, other applicable ce with applicable civil rights commended ratings and comments on the lication are as follows: 1. ation submission, even without the benefit e proposed site meets site and neighborhood Yes No Section 202 Only: If No, without proper justification, the application must be rejected.
 Section 811 Only: If No, without proper justification, site is rejected and application receives 0 points for Criterion 3(c) under "Rating Factors" below.
 Comments:

-2. Sponsor is in compliance with civil rights laws and applicable regulations, i.e., there is no pending Department of Justice civil rights lawsuit alleging ongoing pattern or practice of discrimination; or outstanding letter of noncompliance findings under Title VI of the Civil Rights Act of 1964 or Section 504 of the Rehabilitation Act of 1973 involving systemic discrimination, or Secretarial charge alleging ongoing discrimination under the Fair Housing Act which have not been resolved to the satisfaction of the Secretary.
+2. Sponsor is in compliance with civil rights laws and applicable regulations, i.e., there is no pending Department of Justice civil rights lawsuit alleging ongoing pattern or practice of discrimination; or outstanding letter of noncompliance findings under Title VI of the Civil Rights Act of 1964 or Section 504 of the Rehabilitation Act of 1973 involving systemic discrimination, or Secretarial charge alleging

+nnical Processing - FHEO) - continued ect No

+ongoing discrimination under the Fair Housing Act which have not been resolved to the satisfaction of the Secretary.
 In cases where such problems exist, HUD will decide whether a charge, lawsuit or finding has been satisfactorily resolved, based on whether the applicant has taken appropriate actions to address the allegations of ongoing discrimination.

+Yes No

+Comments:

+3. The Sponsor's Certifications are acceptable in connection with compliance with civil rights laws, regulation, Executive Orders, and equal opportunity requirements.
+NOTE: FHEO shall accept the Certifications unless there is documented evidence to the contrary.

+Yes No

+Comments:

+NOTE: Any application that would require rejection based on a